-In 1951, the glamorous singer/dancer Marilu Norden registered at the Pyramid Lake Guest Ranch even further outside of Reno, with her young son Phil, to wait out her six weeks for a “quickie” divorce.
+Then.
+In 1951, the glamorous singer/dancer Marilu Norden registered at the Pyramid Lake Ranch to wait out her six weeks for a “quickie” divorce.
 The guest ranch was 34 miles north of Reno in Sutcliffe, a location that was remote then and still is today.

 Now.
-Though Bill’s and Marilu’s paths did not cross back then, the two met up in Scottsdale, Arizona, in 2012.
+Though Bill’s and Marilu’s paths did not cross in those years, the two met up in Scottsdale, Arizona, in 2012.
 (Photos of Marilu Norden, and Marilu and Bill: Courtesy Chris Norden)

-In honor of Marilu’s upcoming “forever 42” on July 28, I thought a tribute to Marilu and Bill – now both in their early nineties – was in order.
-They may be two of a dozen or so who lived through the glimmering days when Reno was the “Divorce Capital of the World” and can tell the stories.
+In honor of Marilu’s upcoming “forever 42” (as she refers to her birthdays) , I thought a tribute to her and Bill – now both in their early nineties – would be in order.
+After all, they may be two of a dwindling group who lived through the glimmering days when Reno was the “Divorce Capital of the World” and can tell the stories.
 And tell the stories, they did.

-Marilu recounted her time at Pyramid Lake in her fictionalized memoir, UNBRIDLED: A TALE OF A DIVORCE RANCH.
-Bill combined history with memoir to tell his stories in THE DIVORCE SEEKERS: A PHOTO MEMOIR OF A NEVADA DUDE WRANGLER.
-Both books are available on Amazon.
+Marilu recounted hers in a memoir mixed with fiction, UNBRIDLED: A TALE OF A DIVORCE RANCH.
+Bill told his story in the illustrated coffee table book, THE DIVORCE SEEKERS: A PHOTO MEMOIR OF A NEVADA DUDE WRANGLER.
+Both books available on Amazon.